snyk/snyk-visual-studio-plugin/README.md

 #### 3. How to use the extension?

-* Thank you for installing Snykís Visual Studio Extension!
+* Thank you for installing Snyk‚Äôs Visual Studio Extension!
 By now it should be fully installed.
-If you have any questions or you feel something is not as it should be, please donít hesitate to reach out us.
+If you have any questions or you feel something is not as it should be, please don‚Äôt hesitate to reach out us.
-* Letís now see how to use the extension (continues on the next page).
+* Let‚Äôs now see how to use the extension (continues on the next page).

 **Step 3.1.** Open your solution and run Snyk scan.
 Depending on the size of your solution, time to build a dependency graph, it might take from less than a minute to a couple of minutes to get the vulnerabilities.

 * Note that your solution will have to successfully build in order to allow the CLI to pick up the dependencies (and find the vulnerabilities).
-* If you see only NPM vulnerabilities or vulnerabilities that are not related to your C#/.NET projects, that might mean your project is not built successfully and wasnít detected by the CLI.
+* If you see only NPM vulnerabilities or vulnerabilities that are not related to your C#/.NET projects, that might mean your project is not built successfully and wasn‚Äôt detected by the CLI.
 Feel free to reach out to us (contacts at the end of the document) if you think something is not as expected, we are happy to help or clarify something for you.

 ![Run scan](./doc/images/readme_image_3_1_1.PNG "Run scan")